-On November 9, 2016 the Company entered into a second Controlled Equity Offering Sales Agreement with Cantor Fitzgerald pursuant to which the Company may from time to time sell common shares, through ATM offerings with Cantor Fitzgerald acting as sales agent.
+On November 9, 2016 the Company entered into a second Controlled Equity Offering Sales Agreement with Cantor Fitzgerald pursuant to which the Company sold common shares, through ATM offerings with Cantor Fitzgerald acting as sales agent.
 Pursuant to Canadian securities rules, the Company was limited to raising \$8,000,000 under this specific ATM offering.

-Pursuant to this agreement the Company issued 139,000 common shares as at December 31, 2016, receiving proceeds of \$292,000 net of share issue costs of \$104,000.
-Share issue costs of \$104,000 included a 3% commission of \$12,000 paid to the agent and professional fees and filing fees of \$92,000 directly related to the ATM.
+Pursuant to this agreement the Company issued 139,000 common shares in 2016, receiving gross proceeds of \$396,000.
+Share issue costs were \$104,000 and included a 3% commission of \$12,000 paid to the agent and professional fees and filing fees of \$92,000 directly related to the ATM.